-Yesterday I asked the question, “Is Porn Use the Same as Cheating”?
-That was an interesting discussion, but one comment that really stood out with me was left by a guy who had gone through this.
+Yesterday I asked the question, “Is Porn Cheating”?
+That was an interesting discussion, but one comment that really stood out with me was left by a Christian man who had been addicted to porn and had emerged on the other side.
 I’d like to post that comment pretty much in its entirety here, because it’s so good and I want to make sure that you all see it.
 Then I’ll add my own thoughts to the end.
 So here we go:

 I have been a Christian since I was 8 and grew up in a good Christian home but pornography can get to anyone.
 I am a Christian husband that struggled with pornography.
 I could have been considered an occasional user.
 I could go days and even weeks without any issues, but eventually that temptation came back.
 Let me first say to the wives, this is hurting your husband more than you will ever know, especially if they are trying to be a strong and obedient follower of Christ.
 Also know, it is NOT your fault for him using.
 It is their sin and their responsibility.
 They are defiling themselves and the marriage bed by using it.
 As a Christian, I was so ashamed and embarrassed by the fact that I was caught up in pornography.
 I tried to hide it and this was the worst thing that I could have done.
 I didn’t feel like a good man or a good Christian.
 I hated the fact that I could not stop and I felt so disgusted with myself that I was using that junk.
 I have been going through a separation and now divorce for nearly 2 years now and I took over a year to figure out what was wrong with me.
 I had family, friends, pastors, a good Christian counselors, and an accountability partner by my side.
 Once this sin was in the open, the desire to use pornography slowly just disappeared.